The Perfect Weekend Getaway in Paso Robles, California

 Not ready to call it a night after dinner?
 Go to Eleven Twenty Two, a new speakeasy in Paso Robles, or Pine Street Saloon, a classic karaoke dive bar.
 Just note that you have an early morning tomorrow :)

-Day 3 (Saturday), kayaking and Sensorio art exhibit
+Day 3 (Saturday), horseback ride and Sensorio art exhibit

 Get up early and stop for breakfast at The Nest in Atascadero (budget about 30-45 mins for breakfast here).
 The tour starts on the early side and it’s a 25-35 minute drive, depending on where you’re staying.

 After dinner, drive to Sensorio Paso Robles.
 This outdoor art exhibit is a beautiful light show in the hills near Paso Robles, and one of the best things to do in the area.
 It runs from 6:30-10:30 pm (advanced tickets recommended).
-Timing is flexible, but try to get here by 8 to give yourself enough time to wander.
+Timing is flexible, but try to get here a little before sunset to give yourself enough time to wander.

 Day 4 (Sunday), one last brunch for the road